-This potential cultural landscape is centered around the superintendent's residence (currently park headquarters), its courtyard walls, and the historic check-in station.
-The superintendent's residence and historic check-in station are representative of a particular era and type of design associated with the WPA and territorial revival style architecture, but they are only two remaining elements of what was once a more intact and larger landscape.
-As a result, the residence and historic check-in station may not be able to adequately evoke an image of the landscape as a whole.
+This potential cultural landscape is centered around the superintendent's residence (currently park headquarters), its rock walls, and the entrance station.
+At one time, the visitor center would have been part of the landscape, but it has lost its integrity through extensive renovations.
+It is not considered further as part of the potential cultural landscape.
+The superintendent's residence and entrance station are representative of a particular era and type of design, but they are only two remaining elements of what was once a more intact and larger landscape.
+As a result, the residence and entrance station may not be able to adequately evoke an image of the landscape as a whole.